-Section 16(8) of the Act states that a person who receives a valuation made by the Commissioner, or made for the Commissioner by the valuer general (or a valuer nominated by the valuer general), is not aggrieved under section 16(1) of the Act.
+Section 16(8) of the Act states that a person who receives a valuation made by the Commissioner or made for the Commissioner by the valuer general (or a valuer nominated by the valuer general), is not aggrieved under section 16(1) of the Act.
 Any objection received from the State Revenue Office (SRO) under these conditions should be returned to the SRO.

 Council, as the rating authority who issues the notice, receives the objection and is therefore responsible to determine if the objection is valid and lodged within time.
-VGV recommend that the time for lodging an objection be determined by allowing 2 months from the issue date of the valuation/rate notice plus a reasonable allowance for the postage of both the valuation/rate notice and objection notice where applicable.
-Postage times will vary between metropolitan and regional areas.
-Council has no legal power to accept an objection outside this time frame.
+Section 18 and 15(B)(2) of the Act defines the time for lodging an objection be determined by allowing 2 months from the issue date of the valuation/rate notice plus 7 business days after the day on which the notice was posted of